 How many people in Germany are affected by diabetes?

-What exactly is diabetes mellitus?
+What exactly is meant by diabetes mellitus?

 What is the difference between type 1 and type 2 diabetes?

-type 1 diabetes
+Type 1 diabetes

-- Absolute insulin deficiency because the pancreas does not produce enough insulin
+- Absolute insulin deficiency, because the pancreas does not produce enough insulin.

-- Usually begins in childhood/adolescence
+- Begins i.d.R...even in childhood/adolescence

-type 2 diabetes
+Type 2 diabetes

-The consequence of both forms of diabetes is a glucose deficiency in target tissues and glucose excess in the blood.
+The consequence of both forms of diabetes is a Glucose deficiency in target tissues and glucose excess in the blood.

 What accompanying and secondary diseases occur in diabetes mellitus?